Table of Contents

 Note: The GST structure refers to the tax slabs or tax rates and should not be confused with the different types of GST in India which refers to CGST, IGST, and SGST/UTGST.

 GST follows a multi-tier tax structures to ensure accommodation of a wide variety of goods and services.
-By and large, in India, the GST rate structure follows a 4 tier tax structure where GST on goods are taxed at 5%, 12%, 18% and 28% accordingly.
+By and large, in India, the GST rate structure follows a 4-tier tax structure where GST on goods are taxed at 5%, 12%, 18% and 28% accordingly (as of 2024).

 In the next section we will take a look at the individual GST tax structures and slabs.